jun9303/jun9303.github.io/_pages/about.md

 ### TEACHING

 - **Course Designer / Graduate Student Instructor** at *University of California, Berkeley*, Aug.
-2022 - Dec.
-2023
+2022 - May 2023
   + *Introduction to Aerospace Engineering Design (AERO ENG 10)*
   + Composed teaching outlines and prepared instruction materials especially for an airfoil design and analysis lab module

 - **Graduate Student Instructor** at *University of California, Berkeley*, Aug.
 2019 - May 2022
   + *Experimentation and Measurements (MEC ENG 103)* from Fall 2019 to Spring 2022
   + Taught experimental techniques for mechanical engineering, run lab sessions, graded assignments and reports, had office hours and answered questions in person and online
+  + Received the Outstanding Graduate Student Instructor (OGSI) award in Apr.
+2021

 - **Teaching Assistant** at *Seoul National University*, Mar.
 2013 - Dec.
 2013
   + *Basic Calculus 2 (007.102)* in Fall 2013